 Pilots intending to participate in the approach are required to make a PPR request by telephone (+44 (0)1285 771177) or email to ops@cotswoldairport.com prior to departure and before submitted a flight plan.
 As part of the PPR approval, Cotswold Airport aerodrome will issue a 60-minute timeslot that provides small margins for early or late arrivals, in which the IAP, including any missed approach must be completed.

-Urgent airborne requests direct to Cotswold Airport Information for use of the IAP's may only be accepted in deteriorating weather conditions as local traffic permits.
+Urgent airborne requests for use of the IAP's by non PPR aircraft will only be accepted in extremis, where in unforeseen deteriorating weather conditions, it would allow the aircraft to safely land.

-The conduct of flying an RNP APCH to EGBP/GBA Cotswold Airport is at Annex A. Within a timeslot allocated for an Instrument approach, Cotswold Airport aerodrome will ensure:
+The conduct of flying an RNP APCH to EGBP/GBA Cotswold Airport is at Annex A. Within a time slot allocated for an Instrument approach, Cotswold Airport aerodrome will ensure: